binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Below are a few techniques widely accepted that we need to use on any untrusted data before it makes its travels through your system to be stored or hydrated.

-##### What is Validation: {#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation}
+##### What is Validation {#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation}

 &nbsp;